wokwi/wokwi-playgrounds/serial/lesson.md

-## Serial Monitor Playground
+## Arduino Serial Monitor Playground

-Experiment with Arduino's Serial output.

-Click "Run Code" to compile and run the code on a Virtual Arduino board.
+This is the perfect place to paste some Arduino code, run it and see the output.

+Click <strong>Run Code</strong> to compile, and you will see the "Serial Monitor" with all the prints from the code.

+<small>Built with <span style="color:red">♥</span> for the Arduino community.</small>